-6.2 Noise and other nuisance control
+5.2 Noise and other nuisance control

-- (1) An owner or occupier of a lot, or a guest of an owner or occupier, must not unreasonably create any noise likely to interfere with the peaceful enjoyment of any other person entitled to use the common property. - (2) Subrule (1) does not apply to the making of a noise if the owners corporation has given written permission for the noise to be made.
+- 1. An owner or occupier of a lot, or a guest of an owner or occupier, must not unreasonably create any noise likely to interfere with the peaceful enjoyment of any other person entitled to use the common property. - 2.
+Subrule (1) does not apply to the making of a noise if the owners corporation has given written permission for the noise to be made.

-7. Dispute resolution
+6. Dispute resolution

-- (1) The grievance procedure set out in this rule applies to disputes involving a lot owner, manager, or an occupier or the owners corporation. - (2) The party making the complaint must prepare a written statement in the approved form. - (3) If there is a grievance committee of the owners corporation, it must be notified of the dispute by the complainant. - (4) If there is no grievance committee, the owners corporation must be notified of any dispute by the complainant, regardless of whether the owners corporation is an immediate party to the dispute. - (5) The parties to the dispute must meet and discuss the matter in dispute, along with either the grievance committee or the owners corporation, within 14 working days after the dispute comes to the attention of all the parties. - (5A) A meeting under subrule (5) may be held in person or by teleconferencing, including by videoconference. - (6) A party to the dispute may appoint a person to act or appear on the party's behalf at the meeting. - (6A) Subject to subrule (6B), the grievance committee may elect to obtain expert evidence to assist with the resolution of the dispute. - (6B) The grievance committee may obtain expert evidence to assist with the resolution of a dispute if the owners corporation or the parties to the dispute agree in writing to pay for the cost of obtaining that expert evidence. - (7) If the dispute is not resolved, the grievance committee or owners corporation must notify each party of the party's right to take further action under Part 10 of the Owners Corporations Act 2006. - (8) This process is separate from and does not limit any further action under Part 10 of the Owners Corporations Act 2006.
+- 1. The grievance procedure set out in this rule applies to disputes involving a lot owner, manager, or an occupier or the owners corporation. - 2.
+The party making the complaint must prepare a written statement in the approved form. - 3.
+If there is a grievance committee of the owners corporation, it must be notified of the dispute by the complainant. - 4.
+If there is no grievance committee, the owners corporation must be notified of any dispute by the complainant, regardless of whether the owners corporation is an immediate party to the dispute. - 5.
+The parties to the dispute must meet and discuss the matter in dispute, along with either the grievance committee or the owners corporation, within 14 working days after the dispute comes to the attention of all the parties. - 6.
+A party to the dispute may appoint a person to act or appear on his or her behalf at the meeting. - 7.
+If the dispute is not resolved, the grievance committee or owners corporation must notify each party of his or her right to take further action under Part 10 of the Owners Corporations Act 2006. - 8.
+This process is separate from and does not limit any further action under Part 10 of the Owners Corporations Act 2006.